Yamaha puts $12m into Tauranga's Robotics Plus

 To accelerate the development of their next generation automation solutions, Robotics Plus will leverage Yamaha Motor's experience, knowledge and technologies in outdoor vehicles, factory automation, robotics, design for manufacturing and manufacturing.

-Dr Matt Glenn, CEO of Robotics Plus, says: "We've developed a mutually beneficial commercial relationship with Yamaha Motor.
+CEO of Robotics Plus Dr Matt Glenn, says: "We've developed a mutually beneficial commercial relationship with Yamaha.
 We can benefit from their specialist knowledge in precision automation, manufacturing and access to high-quality components to help us develop our technologies.
-Yamaha Motor can benefit from working with Robotics Plus as a world-leading robotics and automation business focusing on the agricultural and horticultural markets.
+Yamaha can benefit from working with Robotics Plus as a world-leading robotics and automation business focusing on the agricultural and horticultural markets.